-7.557.80 Eastwood House is an office building with a large surface parking area and undercroft parking.
-The land being allocated is the surface parking area\, which could accommodate around 100 homes between 2025 and 2030. has full planning permission (Ref: 19/01618/FUL) for 197 homes.
+- 7.80 Eastwood House is an office building with a large surface parking area and undercroft parking.
+The surface parking area has full planning permission (Ref: 19/01618/FUL) for 197 homes.
 Development is expected to be delivered between 2025 and 2036.
-If this permission is not implemented and a new proposal comes forward, the site capacity will be considered on its individual merit.

-7.567.81 Infrastructure required for this site is in addition to relevant requirements of Policy S9.

-7.577.82 The development should provide a mix of size and types of homes.
+If this permission is not implemented and a new proposal comes forward, the site capacity will be considered on its individual merit. - 7.81 Infrastructure required for this site is in addition to relevant requirements of Policy S9. - 7.82 The development should provide a mix of size and types of homes.
 Affordable, appropriately accessible and adaptable housing, and other types of accessible housing should be provided in accordance with the Council's policy requirements.
 Opportunities should be taken to include flexible units for integrated residential and commercial uses, to enhance sustainable and economic growth.
-There is also scope for alternative land uses across the wider site including cultural or entertainment uses.

-7.587.83 The office building itself is designated as an Employment Area.
+There is also scope for alternative land uses across the wider site including cultural or entertainment uses. - 7.83 The office building itself is designated as an Employment Area.
 Vehicular access will need to be retained for the office use and its undercroft parking.
-In addition, sufficient parking should be retained for the office use to ensure its future use is not compromised by lack of parking provision.

-7.597.84 Development will be expected to deliver a remediation strategy to address any outstanding historic contamination issues on the site to enable development, which may include use of voids, membranes or capping if necessary.
+In addition, sufficient parking should be retained for the office use to ensure its future use is not compromised by lack of parking provision. - 7.84 Development will be expected to deliver a remediation strategy to address any outstanding historic contamination issues on the site to enable development, which may include use of voids, membranes or capping if necessary.

-7.607.85 The site is very close to the transport hub of bus and railway stations, Anglia Ruskin University, and the City Centre.
-Safe and convenient connections should be provided from the site into the pedestrian and cycle network to ensure sustainable access, including to the Marconi quarter and railway station to the south-east.

-7.617.86 A residential travel plan will be required to include a package of measures to ensure sustainable means of travel are available to all new residents, to promote the benefits of sustainable transport, reduce the need to travel, and encourage the use of non-car modes.

-7.627.87 Development is expected to include high quality architecture responding to its prominent central City location.
-Opportunities to include attractive, flexible use units in the development will be encouraged to enable live/work use, which can provide small business premises in City Centre locations adding to sustainability of the developments and vitality of the local community.

-7.637.88 Although there are no heritage assets on the site, development should preserve or enhance the character or appearance of the adjoining West End Conservation Area and its setting.
-The West End Conservation Area is on the Heritage at Risk Register in 20182023.
-The Council will support development that provides opportunities to enhance the Conservation Area.

-7.647.89 The setting of Eastwood House should be enhanced with suitable planting and landscaping to provide a separation between the office building and residential development.
-Landscaping may also provide an opportunity for surface water management solutions.

-7.657.90 Strategic Growth Sites in the Urban Area will collectively need to deliver other forms of local infrastructure required to support growth.
+- 7.85 The site is very close to the transport hub of bus and railway stations, Anglia Ruskin University, and the City Centre.
+Safe and convenient connections should be provided from the site into the pedestrian and cycle network to ensure sustainable access, including to the Marconi quarter and railway station to the south-east. - 7.86 A residential travel plan will be required to include a package of measures to ensure sustainable means of travel are available to all new residents, to promote the benefits of sustainable transport, reduce the need to travel, and encourage the use of non-car modes. - 7.87 Development is expected to include high quality architecture responding to its prominent central City location.
+Opportunities to include attractive, flexible use units in the development will be encouraged to enable live/work use, which can provide small business premises in City Centre locations adding to sustainability of the developments and vitality of the local community. - 7.88 Although there are no heritage assets on the site, development should preserve or enhance the character or appearance of the adjoining West End Conservation Area and its setting.
+The West End Conservation Area is on the Heritage at Risk Register in 2023.
+The Council will support development that provides opportunities to enhance the Conservation Area. - 7.89 The setting of Eastwood House should be enhanced with suitable planting and landscaping to provide a separation between the office building and residential development.
+Landscaping may also provide an opportunity for surface water management solutions. - 7.90 Strategic Growth Sites in the Urban Area will collectively need to deliver other forms of local infrastructure required to support growth.
 Financial contributions will be required to meet infrastructure needs generated by new development, including education, health, transport, access and sports/leisure facilities.

-Following consultation with Natural England, an Essex-wide Recreational disturbance Avoidanceand Mitigation Strategy (RAMS) is being prepared to include all coastal European Sites.
-Thestrategy will identify where recreational disturbance is happening and the main recreational usescausing the disturbance.
-New residential development that is likely to affect the integrity of the-European Sites will be required to contribute towards the implementation of the mitigation.
-Atthis stage, it is considered that development allocations in this location will be required to pay forthe implementation of mitigation measures to protect the interest features of European designated sites along the Essex Coast which include the Crouch and Roach Estuaries Special ProtectionArea, Ramsar site and Site of Special Scientific Interest, and the Essex Estuaries Special Area of Conservation.
-The appropriate mechanisms will be identified in the RAMS.